0bserver07/One-Hundred-Layers-Tiramisu/readme.md

 ### The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation:
 ---

-*Work In Progress, Results can't be replicated yet with the model*
+*Work In Progress, Results can't be replicated yet with the models here*

+` feel free to open issues for suggestions:)`

 * Keras2 + TF used for the recent updates, which might cause with some confilict from previous version I had in here